 As part of her work on the Indian post-millennial popular, E. Dawson Varughese’s research examines visuality through different media and artistic expressions including:

-She has published (and has forthcoming) journal papers and book chapters.
 In 2016 she was a co-editor (with Prof Rajinder Dudrah) for a Special Issue of South Asian Popular Culture entitled: ‘Graphic Novels and Visual Cultures in South Asia’.

 In 2017 she published Visuality and Identity in Post-millennial Indian Graphic Narratives with Palgrave.